square/okhttp/concurrency.md

 You're allowed to take the SpdyConnection lock while holding the FrameWriter lock.
 But not vice-versa.
 Because taking the FrameWriter lock can block.

-This is necessary for book-keeping when creating new streams.
+This is necessary for bookkeeping when creating new streams.
 Correct framing requires that stream IDs are sequential on the socket, so we need to bundle assigning the ID with sending the `SYN_STREAM` frame.